Yahya-96/MyDevops/Docker/Docker-guide.md

 ---

-### 4.1 Build the docker image for the Flask app using the updated Dockerfile
+### 4.1 Build the docker image for the Flask app using the updated Dockerfile.
 ```
 docker build -t hello-flask-mysql .
 ```